UltraDEV007/Ruby-care/README.md

 ## Post-MVP
 - dark mode, the user will be able to switch between light mode and dark mode.
+- affirmations, the user will be abel to add,edit and delte affirmations.
 - symptoms, the user will be able to add, edit and delete symtpoms.
 - password confirm on register: you will need to confirm your password to create your account.